Peach Cobbler Recipe – The Best Southern Peach Cobbler

 Barbara | Soul Food Cooking

-In my home, peach cobbler is a must-have on my holiday dessert table, and I’ve spent years perfecting this recipe so it always turns out just right.
-While fresh peaches are often the preferred choice, they are not always in season or easy to find.
-That is why I recommend frozen peaches as the best alternative (much better than canned) and I have been using them in my cobbler for years with rave reviews.
+In my home, peach cobbler is a must have on the holiday dessert table and I have spent many years perfecting this recipe.
+While fresh peaches are wonderful when they are in season, I recommend using frozen peaches the rest of the year.
+They hold their flavor and texture beautifully (much better than canned), and I have been making this cobbler with them for years with rave reviews.

-The secret to my recipe is the unique balance of warm spices, sweet peaches and a golden, buttery crust that melts in your mouth.
-If you have been searching for an easy homemade peach cobbler recipe that is as authentic as it is delicious, this one is sure to become a family favorite.
+What makes my recipe special is the perfect balance of warm spices, naturally sweet peaches and a rich flaky crust that practically melts in your mouth.
+If you have been searching for an easy homemade peach cobbler that is as authentic as it is delicious, you have come to the right place!

-For this recipe I used: frozen peaches that I found to be convenient when fresh peaches are out of season.
-Fresh peaches are ideal for this recipe when available.
+For this recipe I use frozen peaches that are convenient when fresh peaches are out of season.
+However, fresh peaches are ideal when available.
 Also rolled pie crust is a great substitution for homemade.
-If you have time, a homemade crust can be used instead.
-Homemade crust can give your cobbler a more nostalgic flavor.
-If you like to see how I make my homemade crust see my apple pie video.
+If you have time, a homemade crust is always the best choice.
+Homemade crust gives your cobbler a more nostalgic flavor.
+If you would like to see how I make my homemade crust, see my apple pie video.

-- Frozen Peaches: I love to make peach cobbler all year around and frozen peaches make that easier to do when fresh peaches are out of season.
+- Frozen Peaches: I love to make peach cobbler all year and frozen peaches make this easier to do when fresh peaches are out of season.

-- Granulated Sugar and Light Brown Sugar: Both the sugar and brown sugar enhances the natural sweetness of the juicy peaches.
+- Granulated Sugar and Light Brown Sugar: Both enhance the natural sweetness of the juicy peaches.

-- Nutmeg and Cinnamon: The nutmeg and cinnamon both provide a warm and comforting spice to the peach cobbler.
+- Nutmeg and Cinnamon: The nutmeg and cinnamon provide a warm and comforting spice.

-- Butter: The butter adds richness to both the cobbler and the crust.
+- Butter: The butter adds richness to both the peaches and the crust.

-- Vanilla Extract: Add a warm familiar flavor that enhances the taste of the peach cobbler.
+- Vanilla Extract: Adds a warm familiar flavor that enhances the taste.

 - Lemon Juice: The lemon juice balances the sweetness of the cobbler.